akuppan1/Telecom-Churn-Analysis/README.md

 # Telco Customer Churn Data Analysis and Recommendations

-## The Data
+### The Data
 https://www.kaggle.com/blastchar/telco-customer-churn

 This data is from the IBM business solution called "IBM Cognos Analytics"

-## Objectives
+### Agenda
-1. Explore the data given by the client
+1. Clean the data to prepare it for analysis
-2. Analyze the nature of the data
+2. Analyze the most important features within the data
-3.
+3. Give business recommendations based on the analysis of the features